runtimeverification/kontrol/CONTRIBUTING.md

 - If your fix involves changes in `pyk` or `kevm`, you might want to run Kontrol with a custom `pyk`/`kevm`.
 If that is the case, follow these [instructions](https://github.com/runtimeverification/kontrol/issues/319).

 ### Adding support for a new cheatcode
 The foundry success predicate as well as the addresses needed to define cheatcodes are in [foundry.md](https://github.com/runtimeverification/kontrol/blob/master/src/kontrol/kdist/foundry.md).
 The rules to support cheatcodes are located in [cheatcodes.md](https://github.com/runtimeverification/kontrol/blob/master/src/kontrol/kdist/cheatcodes.md).
 At the top of the file there is the subconfiguration needed to implement the cheatcodes.
 The [structure of execution](https://github.com/runtimeverification/kontrol/blob/master/src/kontrol/kdist/cheatcodes.md#structure-of-execution) presents how calls to the Foundry cheatcode address are handled.
-After understanding this infra-structure, implementing a new cheatcode resumes to:
+After understanding this infrastructure, implementing a new cheatcode resumes to:
 ##### 1. Add a new `call_foundry` rule for the cheatcode
 ```k
  rule [foundry.call.cheatcode]: